Happyend/GenericForm/README.md

 ## Other props

 #### maxLength (number)

 This crops the fields value to a given length (even for non number types)

 #### defaultEmptyValue (any)

 GenericFormField is always controlled by default if no value or defaultValue is set we use an empty string, however you may override this behaviour with the defaultEmptyValue prop

 #### requiredLabelSuffix (string)

 Add a string to the label (can be usefull for accessibility and/or to show that an input is required)

+### outputEmptyFields(boolean)

+If set to true, empty fields will be appended to form data output

 ## Using external libraries

 The package supports external library components through the GenericFormField static method 'registerExtraType'.

 ### registerExtraType arguments

 #### type (string)

 A string to identify the new GenericFormField type

 #### customComponent methods (object)

 An object that has two methods, render and getValue:

 ##### render(libraryProps, componentProps, libraryState)

 The render method should return the custom component.

 ##### getValue

 A method scoped to the component that allows access to component props and should return the component value.

 ### registerExtraType example